8 Tips to Arrange Furniture in Your Living Room for Conversation

 2. Figure Out The Focal Point

 Now you need to find out where the focal point is in your living room.
 After that, you can start arranging furniture in a way that takes full advantage of it.
 Some of the most common focal points are windows, fireplaces or built-ins.
-If you don’t have these options, then you can create a focal point with freestanding furniture like book shelves, entertainment consoles or a credenza or chest with an art work on.
+If you don’t have these options, then you can create a focal point with freestanding furniture like bookshelves, entertainment consoles or a credenza or chest with artwork integrated.

 3. Consider Traffic Flow